 Socio-economic conditions such as unemployment, poor education and a lack of supportive family structures are a few factors that exacerbate the rape crisis in South Africa and result in the motivations mentioned above.
-Extreme levels of unemployment (30,8% for the second quarter of 2020)81 that are only increasing may lead to more cases of rape motivated by boredom.
-The country also has an extremely high prevalence of single-parent households,82 which has been known to increase the chances of children committing crime.
+Extreme levels of unemployment (30,8% for the second quarter of 2020) that are only increasing may lead to more cases of rape motivated by boredom.
+The country also has an extremely high prevalence of single-parent households, which has been known to increase the chances of children committing crime.
 Cleaning refers to the myth that having sex with young girls - especially virgins - cleanses a man of diseases.

 Regarding the motivation sexual entitlement, research found that perversions of cultural, traditional and religious practices lead to rape.
 A study by the Centre for the Study of Violence and Reconciliation indicated that gender-based violence is caused by an interplay of individual, community, economic, cultural and religious factors that interact at different levels of society.
 The perversion and reinterpretation of cultural practices such as lobola, ukuthwala and male circumcision can lead to gender-based violence, including rape.
 Lobola is the giving of gifts, usually money or livestock, to the parents of a bride-to-be.
 Some men misinterpret lobola as their right to control and treat their wife as their property.
 In some marriages, this has resulted in gender-based violence, including rape.
-66 a form of abduction that involves kidnapping a girl or a young woman by a man and his friends or peers with the intention of compelling the girl or young woman's family to endorse marriage negotiations.

-Ukuthwala is described by the Department of Justice87 as
+Ukuthwala is described by the Department of Justice as